• Cruisebay

 Ports Of Call

-• Lima (Callao), Peru Lima is a bustling city filled with beautiful Spanish architecture, splendid museums and ancient ruins.
-Enjoy the scenic gardens and fountains of Lima's main square and tour the Presidential Palace, its city hall and cathedral.
-The handsome old buildings from the earliest colonial days surroundi
+• Lima (Callao), Peru Lima is a vibrant city known for its stunning Spanish architecture, fascinating museums, and ancient ruins.
+Stroll through the picturesque gardens and fountains of the main square, visit the Presidential Palace, city hall, and cathedral, all surrounded by charming colonial-era buildings.